 Simultaneously, recent years have witnessed the massive proliferation of various camera-based technologies featuring the automated management of visual patterns and metadata for purposes ranging from industrial production processes and medical diagnostics to social networking and surveillance.

 In this context, PEPI examines the truthfulness of the photograph from three closely related perspectives.
 First, we will scrutinise the psychological processes by which people make judgements regarding the truthfulness of photographs.
-Second, we will concentrate on the future tense of the photographic image in news visuals.
+Second, we will concentrate on post-digital photography as differing practices of knowledge.
 Third, we will address the question of the veracity of the photographic image in the light of photographic aesthetics.
 Our multidisciplinary consortium combines journalism/media studies, experimental psychology and artistic research.
 The main research question is: How does a photographic image become accepted as a truthful description of reality in the ‘post-digital’ culture?

 The main research question is divided into three sub-questions: How do people judge the veracity and truthfulness of a photographic image?
-How do ‘fake news’ websites construct the impression of truthfulness through photographs and textual narratives?
+How knowledge is constructed within different photographic practices?
 How is the human point of view constructed in the expanded field of photography?
 We will analyse the questions by using different materials and methodologies from laboratory experiments to close reading of media contents and visual experimentation.

 Principal Investigator of the Consortium, Professor